superhero/shift/README.md

 ### What is happening in the above code snippet?
 We left the rout with only a view logic to resolve.
-We could also do it the other way around and only use dispatcher logic.
+We could also do it the other way around and only use controller logic.

 ## Example of use, 4
 The module will be declared with a `service manager` if the framework is aloud